nstuyvesant/sveltekit-auth-example/README.md

 > There is some overhead to checking the user session in a database each time versus using a JSON web token; however, validating each request avoids problems discussed in [this article](https://redis.com/blog/json-web-tokens-jwt-are-dangerous-for-user-sessions/) and [this one](https://scotch.io/bar-talk/why-jwts-suck-as-session-tokens).
 For a high-volume website, I would use Redis or the equivalent.

 Pages use the session.user.role to determine whether they are authorized.
-While a malicious user could alter the client-side session, the data populated on restricted pages is normally served via endpoints which are secured server-side.
+While a malicious user could alter the client-side session store, the data populated on restricted pages is served via endpoints which have request.locals.user available for the endpoint to determine whether to grant access.

 ## Prerequisites
 - PostgreSQL 13 or higher